dweekly/docs/pages/deep-linked-ads/pinterest-mobile-tracking.md

         It's easier to slice your data in our analytics platform if you properly assign analytics parameters to your link. _Channels_ generally correspond to ad networks, and _Campaigns_ correspond to marketing initiatives that you're launching.
 For example: _Channel_: "YouTube", _Campaign_: "Summer 2017 Shoe Discounts."

     !!! info "Links Created by Agency Users"
-        When an Agency users saves an ad link/Journey/Quick Link, that ad link/Journey/Quick Link is associated with that Agency via a unique agency_id that is included as a key-value in deep linking setup.
+        When an Agency user saves an ad link/Journey/Quick Link, that ad link/Journey/Quick Link is associated with that Agency via a unique agency_id that is included as a key-value in deep linking setup.

 1. Click **Create Link Now**, and you have your tracking link!